-Normally, there are three to four players involved in any real estate transaction in the restricted zone:
+There can be anywhere from two to four players involved in any real estate transaction in the restricted zone:

 - A public notary

-All four are helpful in their respective areas in assisting with real estate transactions.
 Transactions outside of the restricted zone do not involve a bank since it is not necessary to establish a real estate trust in those areas.
 Otherwise the transactions are much the same.

 Because of the similarities of real estate transactions in general, it is easy to assume that the basic terms and principles which are familiar in the United States also hold true in Mexico.
 This assumption becomes easier to make when United States real estate terminology is adopted for transactions in Mexico.
 Much of the paperwork is similar, if not exactly the same, as that used in the US.
 Although, there are many aspects of Mexican real estate transactions that are identical to procedures carried out in the United States, there are many aspects that are completely different.
 As a rule, a foreigner should assume nothing.

 Mexican real estate transactions are not carried out in the same manner as United States real estate transactions.
 The buyer must retain professionals to assist in the transaction.
 Mexico has yet to regulate real estate transactions.
 Real estate agents and brokers are not legally licensed in Mexico.
 Consequently, a foreign buyer cannot always depend on the normal safeguards that would be applied to real estate transactions in the United States.
 The old saying "let the buyer beware" is very appropriate.
 Anyone can set up a real estate company in Mexico.
 There are no special requirements or brokerage licenses to obtain.
 A would-be real estate agent merely has to establish a Mexican corporation, obtain a work visa, and he is in business.